ivanciric/productnft/readme.txt

 6. And will be redirected to process the blockchain transaction.
 If you don't have a wallet, it will be automagically created for you.
 Don't worry, everything is completely free!
 7. You will be redirected back to the store and be able to click the link to go and see your NFT.
 8. You can interact with your NFT on Mintbase (auction it, transfer it,...).
-9. And see all the minted WooNFTs in one [Gallery](https://woonfts.yoshi.tech).
+9. And see all the minted ProductNFTs in one [Gallery](https://ProductNFTs.yoshi.tech).
 10. You can even share your NFT to the world from there.